3DHubs/dbt-core-network/README.md

 * Incrumental model X: columns [col_1, col_2, col_4, col_5]
 As you can see col_4 and col_5 are added but col_3 is now missing.
 If you want to keep col_3 make sure you make a back-up first so you can manually backfill that data later.
 ```
+## Managing incremental models
+dbt offers control over what models are allowed to be fully refreshed.
+Check [their documentation](https://docs.getdbt.com/reference/resource-configs/full_refresh/) on how to configure this.